kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 ---
 slug: "llms-in-each-stage-of-a-graph-rag-chatbot"
 title: "Using LLMs in each stage of building a Graph RAG chatbot: A case study"
-description: "How we used Kùzu in combination with LLMs in multiple stages of the Graph RAG pipeline to build a QA chatbot for the Connected Data London Knowledge Graph Challenge"
+description: "How we used Kuzu in combination with LLMs in multiple stages of the Graph RAG pipeline to build a QA chatbot for the Connected Data London Knowledge Graph Challenge"
 pubDate: "Dec 24 2024"
 heroImage: "/img/kuzu-cdkg/full-graph.png"
 categories: ["example"]